 Budget

 It goes without saying, but choosing a rig that fits your budget is important.
-It is easier than you think to go over your budget while you’re shopping for a rig, usually due to adding on non standard features that suit a boondocking lifestyle.
+It is easier than you think to go over your budget while you’re shopping for a rig, usually due to adding on non-standard features that suit a boondocking lifestyle.

 Class C’s are a very popular rig these days due to their versatility and ease of driving.
 However, this has caused a bit of an uptick in the cost of Class C’s, and the range is pretty wide depending on what you’re looking for.
+Class C’s can cost between $60,000 to upwards of $300,000!
+There are a lot of factors to consider before making your final purchase, but most Class C owners end up spending an average of $150,000.

-To get a rig fully outfitted for long term dry camping, you may be spending a bit more than this.
+To get a rig fully outfitted for long-term dry camping, you may be spending a bit more than this.
 It of course depends on your needs and wants in an RV, but getting a rig made for fully off-grid boondocking often results in a heftier price tag.

-However, I know a lot of boondockers who are completely comfortable with “roughing it”; they don’t care about solar or water efficient shower heads.
+However, I know a lot of boondockers who are completely comfortable with “roughing it”; they don’t care about solar or water-efficient shower heads.
 They just want a quiet place to sleep and a reliable Class C engine!

 Secondary Vehicle Towing Capacity

-While Class C rigs are great because you don’t have to tow them like travel trailers, you may have the desire to tow a regular car with your Class C. Depending on the model, many Class C rigs can tow the average small car, and potentially more!
+While Class C rigs are great because you don’t have to tow them like travel trailers, you may have the desire to pull a regular car with your Class C. Depending on the model, many Class C rigs can tow the average small car, and potentially more!

 While it often requires an additional purchase of a specialized hitch, most Class C’s can tow your car so that you don’t have to worry about driving your rig everywhere while you’re dry camping.
 It’s something to consider, especially if you would like to leave your rig at camp and see the sights in a more maneuverable vehicle.

 It would make sense that most RVers are looking to tow with their Class Cs, especially since you may lose your precious boondocking spot if you drive your Class C around!
-Having an easier to drive vehicle is usually preferred, and it allows you to “reserve” your dry camping location.
+Having an easier-to-drive vehicle is usually preferred, and it allows you to “reserve” your dry camping location.

 Off Grid Capabilities

-A huge and necessary factor for Class Cs while boondocking is how powerful you’d like your off grid capabilities to be.
+A huge and necessary factor for Class Cs while boondocking is how powerful you’d like your off-grid capabilities to be.
 Some RVers are content just having a rig with water storage and larger black or gray water tanks, and some battery power.

 However, these are not all of the options available to you as a boondocker.
-Solar capabilities, on board generators, even larger storage tanks- the options are endless, though most do not come standard.
+Solar capabilities, onboard generators, even larger storage tanks- the options are endless, though most do not come standard.

-You may also be hoping to have a Class C with all wheel drive and a beefier chassis.
+You may also be hoping to have a Class C with all-wheel drive and a beefier chassis.
 This is important if you plan to boondock on any dirt or gravel roads, and anywhere that is a bit more rural.
 The last thing you need is to get stranded in the middle of nowhere!

 Fuel Type

-While this may not be a factor for you right away, fuel type is a big consideration for many RVers, especially full timers.
+While this may not be a factor for you right away, fuel type is a big consideration for many RVers, especially full-timers.
 Class C RVs are built with either a gas or diesel fuel system, and the two fuel types are hotly debated.
 While the interiors and features on these two types of rigs don’t vary much, the fuel efficiency will.

-Diesel Class C’s are usually preferred by full timers because of their long term fuel efficiency and overall lower cost because of this.
+Diesel Class C’s are usually preferred by full-timers because of their long-term fuel efficiency and overall lower cost because of this.
 Diesel rigs are pricier up front more often than not, but because of this they usually have more luxury features.

 Gas rigs are more common, and they’ll do the trick, especially if you don’t plan on using your RV regularly.
 The price point is usually more reasonable, but there’s no way these gas guzzlers will be cheaper in the long term.
-Definitely an important consideration for you to make!
+Definitely, an important consideration for you to make!

 Saving money on gasoline could be a smart decision for any boondocker to make, especially since diesel rigs are more fuel efficient.
 You don’t want to get stranded with an empty tank anywhere!
 However, diesel rigs are more expensive upfront, so it’s definitely an important decision to make.

-Size of the Water Tanks
+Size Of Water Tanks

 Boondocking or camping without any hookups such as water, electricity, or sewer, may take some getting used to.
 Many RVs have ample water tank storage, but some may have more than others.